kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 kube-apiserver uses the keys in `matchLabelKeys` to look up label values from the pod, and change `LabelSelector` according to them. kube-scheduler also handles matchLabelKeys if the cluster-level default constraints has it.
-The impact in the latency of pod creation request in kube-apiserver and kube-scheduler should be negligible.
+The impact in the latency of pod creation request in kube-apiserver and the scheduling latency should be negligible.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?